d-smith/notes/aws/security-specialty/03-iam-s3-policies.md

 ## IAM Recap

-For this speciailty, key to passing exam is understanding IAM and policies inside and out, and know how they result to s3 policies and access policies.
+For this speciailty, key to passing exam is understanding IAM and policies inside and out, and know how they relate to s3 policies and access policies.

 IAM - allows you to manage users and their level of access to the AWS console.